plante-app-team/plante_docs/how-to-translate-app.md

 ```
 ...that means you've encountered a plural string!

 Different languages have different rules for grammatical agreement with plurals.
 In English, for example, the quantity 1 is a special case.
-We write "1 month", but for any other quantity we'd write "n monts".
+We write "1 month", but for any other quantity we'd write "n months".
 This distinction between singular and plural is very common, but other languages make finer distinctions.

 For example, Polish plurals for "month":
 - one: 1 miesiąc